pienapin/reo/nrf51288-firmware/README.md

 # Firmware for the nrf51288 (Modified from [Redox Wireless Firmware](https://github.com/mattdibi/redox-w-firmware))
-Firmware for Nordic MCUs used in the rene, as well as sources buildable with the Nordic SDK.
+Firmware for Nordic MCUs used in the reo, as well as sources buildable with the Nordic SDK.
 This firmware was derived from [Reversebias' Mitosis](https://github.com/reversebias/mitosis), [Durburz's Interphase](https://github.com/Durburz/interphase-firmware/) firmware and [Redox Wireless Firmware](https://github.com/mattdibi/redox-w-firmware)

 ## Docker-based development environment installation